Introduction

 The corpus shows persistent fragmentation pressure across cloud, collaboration, AI, and communication tooling -.
 Explainability, interpretability, and trustworthiness converge only when each region has explicit trust contracts that tie legal posture to technical safeguards, operational transparency, and user recourse.

-Actionable recommendation: publish region-specific trust playbooks that define service guarantees, data rights, migration rights, and incident response commitments in language mapped to technical enforcement controls.
+Practical step: publish region-specific trust playbooks that define service guarantees, data rights, migration rights, and incident response commitments in language mapped to technical enforcement controls.

 How does Azure China under 21Vianet differ operationally from global Azure for digital sovereignty China?

 Azure is available in China but operated by 21Vianet under a licensing arrangement with Microsoft, not by Microsoft directly.
-Data stays within China’s borders and the legal operator is a Chinese entity, satisfying data-residency requirements.
+Data stays within the borders of China and the legal operator is a Chinese entity, satisfying data-residency requirements.
 This means feature parity, support pathways, billing structures, and service-level agreements can differ from global Azure.
 The operating model has been in place since Microsoft announced general availability through 21Vianet in March 2014 .

 OpenAI has blocked API and web access for users in mainland China, Hong Kong, and Macau.
 The block was widely reported in July 2024.
 Anthropic has applied additional ownership-structure screening beyond geography.
 Both decisions reflect a combination of US export-control considerations, OpenAI’s own usage policies, and the regulatory environment in China.
 Engineering teams cannot rely on direct OpenAI or Anthropic model access for China-deployed applications and must plan for approved domestic alternatives or allowlisted API routes , .